getspacetime/spacetime/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-Open an issue or tweet me on Twitter!
+Open an issue or tweet me on Twitter with any suggestions or bug reports.

 <p align="right">(<a href="#top">back to top</a>)</p>